Vineland, New Jersey: Local government

 The City of Vineland is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council (Plan A), implemented based on the recommendations of a Charter Study Commission as of July 1, 1952, months after the city's formation.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is a mayor, serving as the city's chief executive, and a five-member city council, serving as the city's legislature.
 The mayor and council are elected at-large to serve concurrent four-year terms of office in non-partisan elections held in leap years as part of the November general election.
 An ordinance passed by the council in 2011 shifted elections from May to November, effectively extending the term of those members serving at the time by six months.

-As of 2025, the mayor of Vineland is Anthony Fanucci whose term of office ends on December 31, 2024.
-Members of the Vineland city council are Council President Elizabeth Arthur, Council Vice President David Acosta, Ronald John Franceschini Jr., Paul F. Spinelli and Albert Vargas, all of whom serving terms of office ending on December 31, 2024.
+As of 2025, the mayor of Vineland is Anthony Fanucci who is in his third term, which ends December 31, 2028.
+Members of the Vineland city council are Council President Paul Spinelli, Council Vice President Cruz Gomez, Elizabeth Arthur, Scott English and Albert Vargas, all serving concurrent terms of office ending December31, 2028.

 In November 2019, the city council appointed Elizabeth Arthur to fill the seat vacated by Angela Calakos following her resignation after announcing that she was moving out of the city.
 Arthur served on an interim basis until the November 2019 general election, when she was elected to serve the balance of the term office.

 In January 2013, Ruben Bermudez took office as the city's first Hispanic mayor.